We can’t say it often enough or loud enough– caladiums love hot weather.

 #2 1”-1 ½” 2”-4”

 #1 1 ½”-2 ½” 4”-7”

 Jumbo 2 ½”- 3 ½” 8”-10”

 Water moderately when first planted.
 A soil that retains some moisture, but does not allow the bulbs to have wet feet is ideal.
 Caladiums will let you know when they need watering once they are up.

 Ideally, caladiums should be planted in a partially shaded area, but most are capable of growing in full sun.
 Caladiums grown in full sun will require more water and will have a bit shorter life span due to the harsher growing conditions.

 Caladiums will grow in most all soil types.
-Bulbs may not last for multiple seasons in less than idea soils, but they will grow just fine for a single season (even in hostile mediums).
+Bulbs may not last for multiple seasons in less than ideal soils, but they will grow just fine for a single season (even in hostile mediums).
 Fertilizer, if needed should be applied lightly.
-Caladiums like acid soils with an approximate Ph of 5.5-6.
+Caladiums like acid soils with an approximate Ph of 4.5-5.
 Choose a fertilizer that will help you achieve this based on your soil type.
 Blood meal works well, but apply lightly.
 Slow release fertilizers also work well with caladiums.
 "Miraculous growing" fertilizers will work for caladiums, but the heavy nitrogen content is notorious for changing caladium colors.
 Applier beware!